Tanz0rz/haxe-fmod/extension/haxe/core-api-common-dsp-effects.md

 ## FMOD_DSP_RETURN
 verdict: bound
 Type: haxefmod.core.DspParameters.DspReturn
-The return's ID is read with getParameterInt and given to a send's RETURNID.

 ## FMOD_DSP_SEND
 verdict: bound
 Type: haxefmod.core.DspParameters.DspSend
-RETURNID takes the ID read from a RETURN unit's DspReturn.ID parameter.

 ## FMOD_DSP_SFXREVERB
 verdict: bound
 Type: haxefmod.core.DspParameters.DspSfxReverb
-The first twelve indices match the fields of ReverbProperties in order.
-For a global reverb, Reverb.set with a preset is simpler than an SFXREVERB unit.

 ## FMOD_DSP_THREE_EQ
 verdict: bound